ananya99/LUNA/README.md

 </p>

 Input:
-- A **gene expression matrix** and corresponding **cell coordinates** from spatial transcriptomics data, accompanied by section information and ideally cell class annotations.
-The files should be in `.csv` format.
+- A **gene expression matrix** along with the corresponding **cell coordinates** from spatial transcriptomics data, accompanied by section information.
+The files should be in `.csv` format, and is used for model training.
-- A separate **gene expression matrix** for single cells, also in `.csv` format, for testing purposes.
+- A **gene expression matrix** for single cells lacking spatial information, accompanied ideally by cell class annotations (for visualization purpose).
 This matrix should contain the same number of genes as the training dataset.
+The files should be in `.csv` format, and is used for model inference.

 Output:
-- **Output**: The generated **2D spatial coordinates** of cells, based on their gene expression data, provided in `.csv` format.
+- The generated **2D spatial coordinates** of cells, based on their gene expression data, provided in `.csv` format.

 ---

 ## Setting up LUNA

 ### Prepare the Dataset
-To effectively train LUNA, organize your input `.csv` file in the following format:
+To effectively train LUNA, organize your input `.csv` files in the following format:
-- **Rows** represent **cells** and include data from both the training and testing datasets.
+- **Rows** represent **cells**.
 - **Columns** represent **features**, detailed as follows:
   - **2D Coordinates**: Use `'coord_X'` and `'coord_Y'` for spatial coordinates of cells.
 For cells without spatial information (i.e., test set), use zeros.
-  - **Section Information** (`region`): This column should specify the regions cells are sourced from, helping differentiate between training and testing slices.
+  - **Section Information** (`cell_section`): This column should specify the section cells are sourced from.
+Cells from the same section (slice) with be grouped as one input sample.
   - **Gene Expression Matrix**: Include a preprocessed cell-by-gene matrix, preferably normalized using log2 transformation.
-  - **Cell Annotation** (`class`): Use this to categorize cells, aiding in the evaluation and visualization of generated results.
+  - **Cell Annotation** (`cell_class`): Use this to categorize cells, aiding in the evaluation and visualization of generated results.

 ### Installation Requirements